 Eyvindarkofi - see the yellow sign?
 It means that the ruins are protected

-Eyvindarkofi is located very close to the hot springs, making it the perfect place for an outlaw, as here they got warmth from the hot springs and could cook their food.
+Eyvindarkofi is located very close to the hot springs, making it the perfect place for an outlaw, as here they could get warmth from the hot springs and cook their food.

-A wicker basket was found here at Hveravellir, which is believed to have been made by Fjalla-Eyvindur, and shows him as a master craftsman.
+A wicker basket was found here at Hveravellir, believed to have been made by Fjalla-Eyvindur, and it shows him as a master craftsman.

 Eyvindarhellir cave at Hveravellir